davidodejobi/mini-podcast/README.md

 ## Features

-- Get list of item
+- Get list of the item
-- Preview audio from first screen
+- Preview/play audio from the first screen
 - Audio Progress/details tracking from first screen
 - Download audio for offline replay.
 - Cross platform